IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 The server replies with TLS ServerHello and TLS EncryptedExtensions messages that are sent in packets using the default TCP-AO MKT.
-To finish the setting up of TCP-AO, the server includes the AO Extension in in the sent EncryptedExtensions to announce the parameters it will use to protect the packets it will send.
+To finish the setting up of TCP-AO, the server includes the AO Extension in the sent EncryptedExtensions to announce the parameters it will use to protect the packets it will send.
 It then installs the new key in its TCP-AO MKT.
 Upon reception of these messages, the client can derive the TLS and TCP-AO keys.
 It installs the TCP-AO keys in its MKT and sends the Finished message protected with the new MKT.
-All the packets exchanged after the Finished are protected using the MKT derived from the secure TLS handshake.
+All the packets exchanged after the Finished message are protected using the MKT derived from the secure TLS handshake.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Client                                   Server